Kareliyakishan12/php-ecommerce-application/readme.md

 2. **Admin**: Log in to access the admin dashboard where you can manage products, categories, orders, users, and more.
 3. **Delivery Person**: Log in to view your assigned orders and update their status as they are processed.

-## License
-This project is licensed under the MIT License.

 ## Contact
-For any inquiries, please contact us at [kareliyakishan007@gmail.com].
+For any inquiries, please contact us at kareliyakishan007@gmail.com.